tracybannon/RealTechnologist/content/about/index.md

 ### Tracy “Trac” Bannon
 #### /trās/

 I am a real technologist, tech evangelist, and passionate architecxt.
 My focus is the human side of software architecture.
 With over 15 years of experince designing, delivering, and continuously improving to deliver value.

-An accomplished software architect, engineer, and DevSecOps advisor having worked across commercial and government clients.
+Some considewr me an accomplished software architect, engineer, and DevSecOps advisor having worked across commercial and government clients.
 I spend a ton of time with decoupled architectures and especially cloud native!

 Helping organization on their journey to be digital first means helping them to adopt modern softare practices like *#DevSecOps*,  *#DataOps*, and *#ContinuousEverything*.

-Community building and knowledge sharing it a TOP priority including mentoring, training, and building out "guidance as code" as a contributor and maintainer for [MinimumCD.org](https://minimumcd.org/minimumcd/)
+Community building and knowledge sharing it a TOP priority including mentoring, training, and building out "guidance as code" as a contributor and maintainer for [MinimumCD.org](https://minimumcd.org/minimumcd/).

-As a Senior Principal at [The MITRE Corporation's Advanced Software Innovation Center](https://www.mitre.org/) and I truly spend my days solving problems for a safer world.
+As a Senior Principal with [The MITRE Corporation's Advanced Software Innovation Center](https://www.mitre.org/),  I truly spend my days solving problems for a safer world.
+I'm also an ambassador with the [DevOps Institute](https://www.devopsinstitute.com/) continuing to share experieces and connect humans together!

 When I have free time I love to writing technical blog posts, read, biking, gardening, learn, and traveling.